filippovarini/sharktrack/sharktrack-user-guide.md

     source venv/bin/activate
     pip install -r requirements.txt
     ```
+3. Paste them on "Command Prompt" and hit Enter
+4. Check Troubleshooting for any problem
 #### MAC Users
 1. Open the application "Terminal" on Mac or "Commnad Prompt" on Windows
 1. Copy these lines